 6. Label Everything

-There are so many labeling options from fancy designed labels to good old permanent markers.
+There are so many labelling options from fancy-designed labels to good old permanent markers.
 Whichever one you choose is fine as long as you remember to write your child’s name on everything they will be bringing to preschool.
 Things like backpacks, hats, lunch boxes, drink bottles, spare clothes, and sheets and blankets.